 During Council sessions, a standing committee on administration and management of the Union shall consider staff matters and financial matters.
 The standing committee shall prepare draft resolutions and draft decisions and shall prepare a report for consideration by the plenary meeting of the Council.
-ITU's

-17. Documents of the Council session (1)
+14. Documents of the Council session (1)